JoinCODED/flutter_m4_stateful_widget/02_Input_fields_BMI_calculator/02_TextField_widget.md

  ),
 ```

-> Here, we have an empty **Text** widget, later we will declare a variable, and we will store the result inside the variable, then we will pass it inside this **Text** widget.
+> Here, you have an empty **Text** widget, later you will declare a variable, and will store the result inside it, then you will pass it to this **Text** widget.

-8. Now, we're kind of done with designing the User interface.
-From now we will add some logic for our app to calculate the BMI.
+Last but not least, you are almost done with designing the user interface.
+From now on, you will be adding some logic to the app to calculate the BMI.